Dissolution/Jay/README.md

-# Jay
+# Jay Core Libraries

-Jay Core Libraries
+These are the core libraries that I try to use everywhere that I can.